Raemoir House: The Innes Family

 In 1816 William Innes purchased Raemoir from the Hogg family after he made his fortunes as a merchant in London.
 His son Alexander, the Second Innes of Raemoir extended Raemoir House after his son Alexander, the Third Innes of Raemoir, was born in 1846.
-Having a guaranteed successor allowed the Innes to undertake the ambitious renovations.
-These included a new addition to the East Wing of the building as well as the creation of the third floor.
+Having a guaranteed successor allowed the Innes to undertake the ambitious renovations which included a new addition to the east wing of the building as well as the creation of the third floor.

 Due to the death of Alexander, the Second Innes of Raemoir and his son (also Alexander), the Third Innes of Raemoir, within a year of each other Alexander, the Fourth Innes of Raemoir and his siblings were both orphaned and forced to mortgage Raemoir due to the crippling financial struggles caused by having to pay Death Duty.

 Alexander, the Fourth Innes of Raemoir died in World War I in 1915 at the age of 43.
 He left his estate to his younger brother James William Guy Innes who joined the Royal Navy at the age of 16.
-Innes inherited the estate but did not inherit his brother's money or household items.
-As a result of this he was forced to sell Raemoir to the Cowdrays in 1921.
+Innes inherited the estate but did not inherit his brother's money or household items and as a result sold Raemoir in 1921.

 The Cowdrays

-Weetman Dickinson Pearson, 1st Viscount Cowdray gained ownership of Raemoir House in 1921.
-He was a Liberal Party Politician and served as MP for Colchester from 1895 to 1910 after which time he was raised to the House of Lords as Baron Cowdray.
+Weetman Dickinson Pearson, 1st Viscount Cowdray was a Liberal Party Politician and served as MP for Colchester from 1895 to 1910 after which time he was raised to the House of Lords as Baron Cowdray.
 In 1917 Cowdray became a sworn member of the Privy Council under David Lloyd George and briefly served in a Ministerial role as a Secretary of State.
-The Secretary of State for Air was in charge of the Royal Airforce.
+The Secretary of State for Air was in charge of the Royal Air Force.

 Cowdray only agreed to take this posting provided he receive no salary, and his request was granted.
 Despite increasing output of aircraft by three times during his tenure Cowdray resigned in November 1917.
 He never held office again and spent the remainder of his life dedicated to philanthropy.